Elsie Tanner: Storylines

 In late 1983, Bill Gregory (Jack Watson) returned to the Street (she had an affair with him more than twenty years earlier and last saw him in 1970) and confessed to Elsie that he was still in love with her.
 He asked her to marry him and help him run a wine bar in Portugal.
 After much agonising and thought, she decided to accept Bill's proposal.
 On the night she left, Elsie walked down the street and old memories filled her head; squabbles with Annie Walker (Doris Speed) and Ena Sharples (Violet Carson) and fights with her son, Dennis.
-While clutching photographs of Linda and Dennis, she smiled knowing that her life in Coronation Street had left her with no regrets.
-As she got into the taxi that was to take her to the train station, the driver asked her if she was to be away for long.
+While clutching photographs of Linda and Dennis, she smiled, knowing that her life in Coronation Street had left her with no regrets.
+As she entered the taxi that was to take her to the train station, the driver asked her if she was to be away for long.
 Giving him a knowing smile, Elsie replied: "Ah!
 Now there's a question!".
 The taxi drove off into the night as Elsie left Weatherfield forever.